 Polar is one of the most trusted running and fitness tracker brands in the industry.
 This GPS running watched comes in a few different colors like black, blue, red, pink, orange, and white.
 It has a built-in GPS system that will accurately keep track of your pace, distance, calories burned, and altitude.
 This watch also doubles as a traditional fitness tracker that will keep track of your other workouts, steps, distance walked throughout the whole day, overall daily calories burned, and it will even track your sleep.

 Unlike many trackers and running watches, this watch is fully waterproof.
-Polar also has a built in heart rate tracker, fitted with H7 heart rate sensor so you can train in your ideal target zones.
+Polar also has a built-in heart rate tracker, fitted with H7 heart rate sensor so you can train in your ideal target zones.
 Do be aware this is a larger and chunkier watch.
 Some may find it too big and uncomfortable to wear, so you will have to weight out the benefits vs. drawbacks to the watch.

 Coming in blue, bright yellow, and lavender this GPS running watch is great for both men and women.
 This GPS running watch has one of the largest screens on the market at 44% more screen surface.
 The larger screen makes it easy to read when you are outside on a run.
 This watch also has a long battery life so you aren’t always charging it.
 It will last 16 hours in training mode but will last up to five whole weeks when in watch mode6.

-You can also connect Garmin Forerunner to your smart phone so you can see incoming calls, texts, emails, and calendar reminders.
+You can also connect Garmin Forerunner to your smartphone so you can see incoming calls, texts, emails, and calendar reminders.
 This running watch also doubles as an activity tracker as well.
 It will count your steps, calories, and distance walked throughout the day.
 A really great feature of this watch is it will send you motivation alerts when you have been sitting too long without moving.
 It will vibrate and encourage you to get up and move.
 The biggest drawback to this watch is it does not come with a built-in heart rate monitor has must be purchased separately.

 Another popular and trusted company in the fitness tracker industry, TomTom Runner is another great choice.
 This is designed with true runners in mind with its slim, lightweight, and waterproof features.
 It has an extra-large display and a one-button control for ease of use when on your runs.
 TomTom’s QuickGPSFix will find your location extra quickly so you can get out on your run even faster.

-This watch does not have a built-in hear rate monitor but can be paired with an external monitor strap.
+This watch does not have a built-in heart rate monitor but can be paired with an external monitor strap.
 However, this GPS running watch does have training program modes so you can set up your own interval training programs.

 Easily one of the smallest and most affordable GPS running watches on the market, this Garmin Forerunner 10 has mostly everything you will need.
 It comes in really fun colors like lavender, pink, green, orange, and black.
 It has a high-sensitivity GPS receiver, records your speed, pace, distance, calories burned, and records your position.
 This watch is also super easy to use and doesn’t have any overly fancy features.
 All you need to do is press one single button to start tracking your run.